 Using A Marriott Free Night Certificate

-At the time of writing, it’s not possible to redeem a Marriott free night certificate in the Bonvoy app so the steps shown below are from the desktop site.
+At the time of writing, it’s not possible to redeem a Marriott free night certificate in the Bonvoy app so the steps shown below are for the desktop site.

 Unsurprisingly, the place to start is with Marriott’s search facility on the Bonvoy homepage.